 Mansapurna Karnimata Mandir sits atop the many small hills in Udaipur.
 You can climb all the way to the top if you have the time and energy.
 But if you are a lazy butt like us, take the ropeway.
 Find out the timing of sunset beforehand to make sure you witness one of the most memorable sunsets of your life.
 As the sun goes down, the entire city including the palace begins to light up.
 This temple is the only place from where you get to witness this magic.

-Therefore, of all the things to do in Udaipur, do not miss out on a sunset here at any cost!
+Therefore, of all the best places to visit in Udaipur in evening, make sure you are here at any cost!

 Tip: Although we didn’t have to wait at all, we had heard that the minimum waiting time for the ropeway is 20 minutes and on busy days it can even go up to an hour.
 Factor this time and reach the temple accordingly so as to not miss the sunset.
 Preserve the ticket for your ride back.